gumlet/wordpress-plugin/readme.txt

 = Creating Source =

 1. If you don't already have an Gumlet account then sign up at [gumlet.com](https://www.gumlet.com).
-2. Create a [Web Folder](https://docs.gumlet.com/getting-started/setup-image-source#web-folders) gumlet source with the `Base URL` set to your WordPress root URL (__without__ the `wp-content` part).
-For example, if your WordPress instance is at [http://example.com](http://example.com) and an example image is `http://example.com/wp-content/uploads/2017/01/image.jpg` then your source's `Base URL` would be just `http://example.com/`.
+2. Create a [Wordpress](https://docs.gumlet.com/getting-started/setup-image-source) Gumlet source with the `Wordpress URL` set to your WordPress website URL.
 3. Choose a **subdomain** which fits your website name.
 For example, if your site is https://fashion.com, you can choose subdomain like https://fashion.gumlet.com.
 4. Once the source is created, add that subdomain in **Step 5** above.

 If you need any help, you can reach out at support@gumlet.com.

 == Changelog ==

+= 1.1.14 =
+Fixes some minor issues while displaying images.

 = 1.1.12
 * Added option to use original or processed images